Verma314/haskell-snippets/README.md

 #### In summary:

 * Any type can belong to a generalized Type Class.
 Like ```:info Int``` shows the type classes that Int belongs to.
-* We can define **new** functions using the Type Classes in our function type signature, instead of individual types, for more generalization.
+* We can define **new** functions using the Type Classes instead of Types in our function type signature, instead of individual types, for more generalization.
 * If a type belongs to a particular type class, it must implement the functions specified by the type class...
 *  ...
 Unless it derives them from the type class.
 Example: Haskell automatically implemented the type class Show for MyRandomType type here:
 ```data MyRandomType = MyRandomType ChildTypeRandom  deriving (Show)```